jweiland-net/jwauth/Documentation/Index.rst

 ----

-Login to TYPO3 backend with your static IP address
+Login to TYPO3 frontend with your static IP address

 ----